cjc-github/JNFuzz-Droid/src/Note.md

 # Note

-The size of the JNFuzz-Droid packaged zip file was over 100M due to exceeding Github's upload limit, so we did not include some of the large files in the packaged zip file.
+Due to the JNFuzz-Droid packaged zip file exceeding Github's upload limit of 100M, we had to exclude certain large files from the zip file.

-These file include: apktool,jucify,frida-server files and so on.
+These files, such as apktool, jucify, and frida-server, are essential for the successful operation of JNFuzz-Droid.

-JNFuzz-Droid.zip requires a few files to be copied for it work successfully.
+Therefore, it is necessary to manually copy these files into the JNFuzz-Droid.zip in order for it to function properly.

 command: